 Why is Tirumala Temple so famous?

 The significance and heavenly atmosphere of Tirumala Temple enchant millions of devotees from far and near.
-It is a common belief that Lord Sri Venkateswara appeared here to protect human beings from the problems of ‘Kalyug’.
-Thus, the shrine got another name as the Kaliyuga Vaikuntham and the God is known as Kaliyuga Prathyaksha Daivam.
+It is a common belief that Lord Sri Venkateswara appeared at the here to protect human beings from the problems of ‘Kalyug’.
+Thus, the shrine got another name as the Kaliyuga Vaikuntham and God is known as Kaliyuga Prathyaksha Daivam.

 It is suggested in various ancient scriptures that worshiping Sri Venkateswara is the ultimate way to get moksha, in Kalyug.
 The Rig Veda and Asthadasa Puranas strongly recommend visiting Tirupati Temple.